 A Quick Overview of One-door vs. Two-door States

 A one-door state is one in which the independent optometrist operates inside or adjacent to an optical center.
 The doctor can take advantage of some shared services like appointment setting, Internet, and possibly some marketing assistance.
-As an OD it will be your job to build a great working relationship with your optical partners so the business runs smoothly.
-The downside is you might not have a lot of control over your hours and the corporation may exercise more control over your practice than you're prepared for.
+As an OD it will be your job to build a great working relationship with your optical partners for the business to run smoothly.
+The downside is that you might not have a lot of control over your hours and the corporation may exercise more control over your practice than you're prepared for.

-In a two-door state, the OD is entirely separate from the optical center including physical wall separations and things like phone lines, Internet, marketing, and all other services.
+In a two-door state, the OD is entirely separate from the optical center including physical wall separations and all other services.
 The theory is that keeping the clinical and retail sides separate will benefit the customer.
 Two-door doctors may have more flexibility on hours, freedom to do things their way, and benefit from great pay.

-There are pros and cons to both models.
 As a marketer, I like the idea of owning my patient data.
-If I were to leave, I would want to take my patients with me.
+If I were to leave the practice, I would want to take my patients with me.
 That's harder to do in a one-door state, particularly if the organization you lease from provides the appointment setting.

-The choices are overwhelming when it's time to start a career since we never know what we don't know.
-If you're thinking about going down the corporate path ask a lot of questions, and don't worry about asking a dumb question - after all, this is your career.
+The choices are overwhelming when it's time to start a career.
+If you're thinking about going down the corporate path, ask a lot of questions.
+Here are a few that come to mind:

 - Who is responsible for phone, Internet, exam equipment, furniture, decor?